 The project aimed to lay the foundations for a future community of practice of music festival organisers and artists working together towards a greener Scotland.

-The project has a number of strands including:
+The project had a number of key strands:

 A key aim of the project was to help establish a network of music festival organisers, artists, service providers and industry professionals working together on sustainable practices.

 A next steps guide for music festival organisers was produced by the Fields of Green team and launched at Wide Days Music Industry Convention in April 2016.
 The guide gathers key actions and initiatives being taken by Scottish music festivals to green their events and engage artists and audiences.